lokalise/node-lokalise-api/README.md

 ### Installation

-This library has no special requirements.
+This library requires Node 10 and above.
 Install it with [NPM](https://www.npmjs.com/):

 ```bash
 npm install @lokalise/node-api